• Skip to primary navigation

 1 - Botanical Classification

-The scientific categorization of papaya and pawpaw is a crucial aspect to consider.
+The scientific categorization of papaya and pawpaw is a important aspect to consider.

 Papaya belongs to the family Carica Papaya, and its binomial name is Carica Papaya.